grafana/mimir/pkg/scheduler/DESIGN.md

 the levels of the tree express a clear hierarchy of decisonmaking and traversal algorithms provide a familiar pattern for searching through the tree.

-#### Tree Queue: Simplified Structure
+#### Tree Queue: Simplified Diagram

-Before digging deeper into the specific queue selection algorithms, check this simplified view of how we traverse the tree to select the next queue to dequeue a query request from:
+Before digging deeper into the specific queue selection algorithms, we can start with this simplified view of how we traverse the tree to select the next queue to dequeue a query request from:

 ```mermaid
 %%{init: {"flowchart": {"htmlLabels": false}} }%%